Amazon Brand Story Feature

 Creating contrast between modules like Nature’s Path did above makes scrolling more interesting.
 I like that they used the full images with a collection and link to the shop between the two.

-Below, Haakaa also alternates between full-sized images and images with text.
+Below, Haakaa also alternates between full-sized images and images with text:

 alternate visual styles between modules